Signal model and event reconstruction for the radio detection of inclined air showers: Reconstruction of inclined air showers with a sparse antenna array

 \subsection{Reconstruction of the distance to the shower maximum}

 In Fig.~\ref{fig:ldf:density} (\textit{right}), the reconstructed \dmax is compared to its true value.
-The comparison shows an overall good accuracy with no significant bias and a resolutions of $\sim \,3\%$ which does not significantly depend on the zenith angle.
-It should be mentioned that the superb reconstruction accuracy of \dmax achieved here is mainly driven by using the true arrival direction in the reconstruction.
-In a realistic, experimental setup, where the arrival direction for inclined air showers is only known with a typical accuracy of $\lesssim \SI{0.5}{\degree}$ \cite{Aab:2014gua}\footnote{The detection of the air-shower front from radio emission does not suffer from Poisson fluctuation (as it is the situation with the detection of particles), hence a more accurate reconstruction of the shower arrival directions is likely possible.}, the reconstruction accuracy will decrease (more than what we would expect for the electromagnetic energy \Eem).
-From a estimation of \dmax it is possible to also estimate the depth of the shower maximum \Xmax.
-The potential for this is discussed in Sec.~\ref{sec:ldf:discussion}.
+The comparison shows an overall good accuracy with no significant bias and a resolution of $\sim \,3\%$ which does not significantly depend on the zenith angle.
+It should be mentioned that the superb reconstruction accuracy of \dmax achieved here is mainly driven by the fact that we are using the true arrival direction in the reconstruction.
+In a realistic, experimental setup, where the arrival direction for inclined air showers is only known with a typical accuracy of $\lesssim \SI{0.5}{\degree}$ \cite{Aab:2014gua}\footnote{The detection of the air-shower front from radio emission does not suffer from Poisson fluctuation (as it is the situation with the detection of particles), hence a more accurate reconstruction of the shower arrival directions is likely possible.}, the reconstruction accuracy of \dmax will decrease, while we expect that the accuracy on \Eem is only marginally effected by this.
+The potential to use \dmax to reconstruct \Xmax is discussed in Sec.~\ref{sec:ldf:discussion}.